mileweb/docs-content-cdn/docs/portal/traffic-management/editing-edge-hostname.md

 <ul>b.
 Make your changes in the Update Client Zone Rule dialog box (for assistance, see the table above).<br><br></ul>
 <ul>c.
 Click the <strong>Update Client Zone Rule** button.</strong></ul>

-6. To delete a client region rule:
+6. To delete a client zone rule:

 <ul>a.
 Click the <strong>Actions</strong> drop-down list next to the rule you want to delete, and then select <strong>Delete</strong>.</ul>

 <p align=center><img src="/docs/resources/images/CNAME Delete.png" alt="cname delete" width="800"></p>

 <ul>b.
 When prompted to confirm the deletion, click <strong>OK</strong> to delete the client zone rule.</ul><br>
+**Note**: A default rule that covers all regions and all ISPs is always required.
+If you accidentally delete the default rule, the system will create one automatically.

 7. To change the ICP Beian setting, expand **Advanced Settings** and make your change.